rogerdahl/floating-pointer/README.md

 ## Host security considerations

 Anyone that can connect to the WebSocket that Remote Mouse opens on the desktop PC can control the mouse.
 It's remotely conceivable that this could be used in an attack where the attacker guesses what's on the monitor (to determine where to click), or can see the monitor through a window, or just clicks randomly to break things.
-If this is of concern, access to the port should be restricted, for instance with firewall rules, or by setting remote-mouse to listen only on a localhost port, and accessing it via an SSH tunnel.
+If this is of concern, access to the port should be restricted, for instance with firewall rules, or by setting floating-pointer to listen only on a localhost port, and accessing it via an SSH tunnel.

 ## Installation